 What distinguishes the omnichannel customer (read: learner) experience from the multichannel experience is that there is true integration between channels on the back end.
-Helllllooooo modern, multi-device LMS.
+Helllllooooo modern, multi-device LXP.

 So, in an ecommerce environment customers’ information is easily accessible whether they are online, on a web chat or even in the store.
 Their preferences and previous purchases are visible to staff, ensuring they understand the customer.
 Equally, a customer could use a computer to check stock levels by store online website, purchase the item later on with a smartphone or tablet on their commute and pick up the product at the customer’s chosen location.

 Why can’t we aspire to have this same fluid, multi-device environment in L&D. Why can’t a learner browse their learning at work, download it to their mobile phone and complete it on their commute home?
-Omnichannel learning creates a place where data helps to personalise and improve the experience of our learners, and makes access and training integration as easy and straightforward as possible.
-Here’s my seven steps to adopting this approach in your organisation.
+Omnichannel learning creates a place where data helps to personalize and improve the experience of our learners, and makes access and training integration as easy and straightforward as possible.

 This is a big one, which is why I’ve put it first.
 We really cannot achieve our goals if we don’t know what they are, especially if you plan to reach omnichannel learners.
-You’d be surprised how many organisations aren’t clear on their training objectives before training programmes get created.
+You’d be surprised how many organizations aren’t clear on their training objectives before training programs get created.
 Consider:

 By taking a step back and asking why a little more, you will be much clearer on what you are trying to achieve with training modules, but also your overall L&D strategy.
 This will guide your design and development of training, so it should not be overlooked.

-A data-driven L&D approach is absolutely critical in 2016.
-Your LMS harbours a wealth of rich data points that you could be exploiting to provide better experiences to your learners.
-Data helps to maximise engagement and long-term behaviour changes, and should lead the direction of both your strategy and your understanding of your learners.
+A data-driven L&D approach is absolutely critical.
+Your LMS/LXP harbors a wealth of rich data points that you could be exploiting to provide better experiences to your learners.
+Data helps to maximize engagement and long-term behavior changes, and should lead the direction of both your strategy and your understanding of your learners.